 To prove that negligent care caused injury, one must reasonably prove that a doctor’s failure to uphold the accepted standard of care caused the patient harm.

 Compensatory damages can be recovered for the non-economic and economic harm a patient endures due to medical malpractice.
 Economic damages include medical expenses, lost wages, the loss of earning potential, and other life-care expenses.
 Non-economic damages are more difficult to solidify but can include physical and emotional harm as well as physiological damage.

 The court awards punitive damages when the defendant has committed an egregious act of wantonness or willful negligence that injured another.
 These damages serve as a punishment for the guilty party and acts as a warning for other healthcare providers to deter them for committing the same mistake.
 Doctors and hospitals may face punitive damages if they alter medical records after committing an error, fail to admit a mistake, and fail to treat obvious and serious illnesses.

 The state of Maryland has a unique statute concerning award limits in medical malpractice cases.
 The base limit set in 2005 was $650,000 for non-economic damages.
 However, that limit is raised, by statute, $15,000 annually beginning January 1st of each year.
-In 2012, the medical malpractice cap is $755,000.
+As of 2019, the medical malpractice cap is $815,000.